 The backlog is like a to-do list for your next-gen Software project.
-It’s a dedicated space for keeping track of tasks that you want to do in the future if you’re sick of keeping all your to-do’s in a column on your board and pretending that it’s more than just a list).
+It’s a dedicated space for keeping track of tasks that you want to do in the future (and if you’re sick of keeping all your to-do’s in a column on your board and pretending that it’s more than just a list).

 - Jira Sprint Board

-For straightforward story & status tracking, we use Jira sprint Board
+For straightforward story & status tracking, we use the Jira Sprint Board

 There are many additional artifacts and process progress indicators that work.
 We’ve tried just about all of them.
 The truth is they work in varying degrees depending on the company whose product we are building, and the goals for the product roadmap.
 If there’s something that works for you, we’re all ears.

 Across our projects, we put teamwork into play by combining time boxes, roles, and artifacts through scrum events.
 That means we work iteratively through each of Grooming Meeting, Sprint, Sprint Planning, Daily Standups, Sprint Review, and Sprint Retrospective.

 Grooming (or refinement) is a meeting of the Scrum team in which the product backlog items are discussed and the next sprint or sprint cycle is prepared.
 Product grooming is critical in product management because it means keeping the backlog up to date and getting backlog items ready for upcoming sprints.
 Backlog grooming is often named pre-planning.
 The product owner and the team arrange this every week.
 The grooming involves splitting big items into smaller ones, rewriting backlog items to be more expressive, deleting obsolete or no longer needed items, and so on.
 Also, during the Grooming Meeting, the team size the story and estimates it as a story point (we use the Fibonacci sequence for that).